Skip to content

 log_statement_stats

-If you repeatedly run a query that fails with an error, then PostgreSQL logs the errors to the PostgreSQL error log by default.
-To prevent the error logs from using excessive storage, review the errors in the log, and then fix the failing query.
-You can also reduce the 3-day default value for rds.log_retention to reclaim the space that the error logs use.
+By default, when you repeatedly run a query that fails with an error, PostgreSQL logs the errors to the PostgreSQL error log.
+To prevent excessive storage use, review the errors in the log, and then fix the failing query.
+Alternatively, reduce the 3-day default value for rds.log_retention to reclaim the space that the error logs use.

 It's a best practice to change your instance class to a larger instance class to avoid excessive logging.
-This way, your Aurora DB instance has more available local storage.
+This provides more available local storage for your Aurora DB instance.

 Related information